harini41007/Cognifyz-DataAnalysis-Internship-level-1/README.md

  The objective of this project is to analyze restaurant data and extract meaningful insights using python.
 The analysis focuses on cuisines,cities,price ranges, and online delivery services offered by restaurants.

  ## Dataset Overview
- The dtaset contains information about restaurants,including:
+ The dataset contains information about restaurants,including:
  + Restaurant Name
  + City
  + Aggregate Rating